Amazon Xero Integration: How to Set it Up

 Integrate Xero and Amazon with ecommerce accounting automation tool, A2X

-A2X is an ecommerce accounting automation tool for businesses selling on Amazon, Shopify, eBay, Etsy, Walmart, and BigCommerce.
+A2X is an ecommerce accounting automation tool for businesses selling on Amazon, Shopify, eBay, Etsy, and Walmart.

 In contrast to other syncing applications used for Amazon to Xero integrations, A2X avoids sending individual orders to your accounting system.
 Instead, it compiles your Amazon transaction data into summaries and sends them to Xero as journal entries, streamlining the reconciliation process.